gluehloch/dbload/README.md

 # dbload
 Loading data from a csv file to a database.
 Great.
+Here comes the example.

-### The csv file
+### The csv file.
+The file is accessible by the classpath and is called 'DbloadTest.dat'

     ### TAB person
     ### id | name    | vorname | age | sex | birthday (date)     | human (bit)